joshtemple/lkml/docs/source/advanced.rst

 Traversing and modifying the parse tree
 ---------------------------------------

 The parse tree follows a design pattern called the `visitor pattern <https://en.wikipedia.org/wiki/Visitor_pattern>`_.
-The visitor pattern allows us to define flexible algorithms that interact with the tree without having to implement those algorithms on the tree itself.
+The visitor pattern allows us to define flexible algorithms that interact with the tree without having to implement those algorithms as methods on the tree's node classes.

-Each node implements a method called ``accept``, that accepts a :py:class:`lkml.tree.Visitor` instance and passes itself the corresponding ``visit_`` method on the visitor.
+Each node implements a method called ``accept``, that accepts a :py:class:`lkml.tree.Visitor` instance and passes itself to the corresponding ``visit_`` method on the visitor.

 Here's the ``accept`` method for a ``ListNode``.